jsmith6417/FDA-Drug-Shortage-Data/README.md

 - Updates only rows where data has changed

 This selective update process ensures the database remains current while minimizing redundant processing and unnecessary writes.

-## Requirements

-The following Python packages are required:

-- `pandas` – for working with tabular data
-- `requests` – for making API calls to the FDA endpoint
-- `sqlite3` – for managing the local SQLite database (included in Python standard library)
-- `ipython-sql` – for using SQL Magic (`%sql`) in Jupyter Notebook cells

-To install the required non-standard packages: pip install pandas requests ipython-sql